-The company is expected to generate adequate gross cash accruals to meet its repayment obligation of ₹43.14 crore in FY24.
+The company is expected to generate adequate GCA to meet its repayment obligation of ₹43.14 crore in FY24.
 However, the operations of the company remain working capital intensive and its reliance on working capital borrowings remains high.
-The average fund based working capital limit utilization stood high at about 84% for the trailing 12 months ended April 2023.
-The average monthly non-fund-based working capital limit utilisation stood at 79.25% for the same period.
+The average fund-based working capital limit utilisation stood high at about 82% for the trailing 12 months ended August 2023.
+The average monthly non-fund-based working capital limit utilisation stood at 78% for the same period.
 The group has demonstrated track record of supporting UCL, when required, as evident from outstanding ICDs/USLs of around ₹148 crore as on March 31, 2023.
 Accordingly, in the event of exigencies, the promoter group is expected to extend support to the entity.
 UCL does not have any major capex plans in the medium term and has headroom in its overall gearing to raise debt, if required.